GRAINS-Wheat surges, corn firms on Black Sea supply worries

 "Wednesday is going to be a big report," agreed Dan Basse, president of consultancy AgResource in Chicago.

-(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore, editing by David Evans)
+(Additional reporting by Michael Hogan in Hamburg and Naveen Thukral in Singapore, editing by David Evans and Alistair Bell)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))